GPUOpen-Drivers/llpc/lgc/docs/LgcOverview.md

 does not otherwise affect the front-end:

-* BuilderRecorder, where methods to generate IR for graphics-pipeline-specific constructs are "recorded" in the IR by a call to `@llpc.call.*` for each one, and then replayed at the start of the middle-end;
+* BuilderRecorder, where methods to generate IR for graphics-pipeline-specific constructs are "recorded" in the IR by a call to `@lgc.call.*` for each one, and then replayed at the start of the middle-end;

 * BuilderImpl, where those same methods generate IR more directly.